tlnagy/Nagy_2023_SwellMigration/site/src/index.md

     ```@raw html
     <img src="https://img.shields.io/badge/show-nbviewer-579ACA.svg"
     alt="notebook"/>
     ``` buttons on the top of each page.
-However, you'll need to
-    make sure that the Julia environment is set up properly and that the data is located in the correct relative path compared to the script.
+However, you'll need to make sure that the Julia environment is set up properly and that the data is
+    located in the correct relative path compared to the script.

+    The data can be downloaded independently:

+    > Nagy, Tamas; Strickland, Jack; Weiner, Orion (2023).
+Data from: Neutrophils actively swell to potentiate rapid migration [Dataset].
+Dryad. <https://doi.org/10.7272/Q6NS0S5N>

+    and should be placed in a folder called `data/` in the parent folder containing the scripts

 This site would not be possible without the fantastic [`Documenter.jl`](https://documenter.juliadocs.org/stable/),